bitcoin/bitcoin/doc/build-osx.md

 xcode-select --install
 ```

+The above command should work on a fresh macOS installation.
+It is not necessary
+to download and install the full Xcode suite from the App Store.

 Upon running the command, you should see a popup appear.
 Click on `Install` to continue the installation process.